47 accredited programs. Compare programs, get details, and request info.

 The program at GA EMS Training Center combines EMT and AEMT into a comprehensive 12-month curriculum.
 It covers anatomy, patient survey, triage, and advanced medical procedures like airway management, oxygen therapy, and defibrillation.
 Students will acquire the skills necessary for public safety roles and are eligible to sit for the national registry exam upon completion.

-Common questions about AEMT training in Georgia
+About AEMT training in Georgia.

-The average cost for AEMT training in Georgia is approximately $2,308.
+The average cost for AEMT training in Georgia is approximately $2,244.
 Program tuition ranges from $1,800 to $4,400 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All AEMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Emergency Medical Technicians.
+All AEMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Advanced Emergency Medical Technicians.

 AEMT training in Georgia combines classroom instruction with hands-on practical experience.
 Programs cover advanced emergency medical technician (aemt) is an intermediate level of ems certification between emt and paramedic, providing more advanced patient care including iv therapy and medication administration.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.